Sitting on the dock of the bay. Or, rather, at the river

-I like reading about staph aureus and how it survives.
-I like looking at ants giving each other kisses.
+there's a word for that I like looking at ants giving each other kisses.
 I like sitting on the rock of the bay.
-I like doing things that are lifelike.
 I like watching two bugs on top of one another right now.
 Maybe they’re breeding or something.
 Maybe this is breeding hours.
 Or maybe they’re not breeding.
 Maybe they're fighting.
 But no, it looks like one has mounted the other.

 Now I'm standing in front of a tree.
 I see a moth caught in a spiderweb, writhing around.
 It looks like the web has been abandoned by its spider.
 I see no spider here to kill this winged thing.

-Earlier, a little further west, toward the sun, I tipped a rock on its side, revealing a little colony of ants under its underbelly.
-Things seem to have slowed down over there.
-There are only a handful of ants still hanging out by the rock.
+A little further west, toward the sun, I tip a rock on its side, revealing a little colony of ants underneath.
+Hours later, things slow down.
+Only a handful of ants are left, still hanging out by the rock.

 I see an ant wandering near me, all on its own, moving sort of erratically.
 Going to follow this one.
 Please hold.